ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## Baseline and initial profiling

-The baseline used in this post starts on [this commit](https://github.com/ollef/sixty/tree/29094e006d4c88f51d744b0fd26f3e2e18af3ce0).
+The baseline time used in this post starts on [this commit](https://github.com/ollef/sixty/tree/29094e006d4c88f51d744b0fd26f3e2e18af3ce0).

 At this point we get the following time to run `sixty check` in the 100 module project on my machine: